thePlatform/thePlatform-video-manager/README.md

 # == Configuration ==

-This plugin requires an account with thePlatform's MPX.
+This plugin requires an account with thePlatform's mpx.
 Please contact your Account Manager for additional information.

-## = MPX Account Options =
+## = mpx Account Options =
-* MPX Username - The MPX username to use for all of the plugin capabilities
+* mpx Username - The mpx username to use for all of the plugin capabilities
-* MPX Password - The password for the entered MPX username
+* mpx Password - The password for the entered mpx username
-* MPX Region - The region for the MPX account
+* mpx Region - The region for the mpx account
-* MPX Account - The MPX account to upload and retrieve media from
+* mpx Account - The mpx account to upload and retrieve media from

 ## = Embedding Preferences =
 * Default Player - The default player used for embedding and in the Media Browser